de-vnull/vnstat-on-merlin/README.md

-# vnstat-on-merlin - _BETA 3/RC1_
+# vnstat-on-merlin - _Release - R1_

 # README #

 ### See changelog for details ###
-* This is beta 3/RC 1 - feature locked
+* This is the first release - R1

 ### What is this repository for? ###

-* This is an implementation of vnstat/vnstati for use on AsusWRT-Merlin routers.
-This effort was started to enable accurate measurement of data use in a local database, to supplement the internal monitoring tool, `Traffic Analyzer > Traffic Monitor`, which will peridically record false “17GB” usage bursts.
-This only occurs on some routers on some firmware (e.g., RT-AC68U and RT-AC66U_B1 on 386.1).
+* This is an implementation of vnStat for use on AsusWRT-Merlin routers.
+This effort was started to enable accurate measurement of data use in a local database (for privacy reasons), and as an alternative the internal monitoring tool, Traffic Analyzer > Traffic Monitor, which will periodically record false “17GB” usage bursts.
+This "false spike", as some have called it, only occurs on some routers on some firmware (I personally experienced it with RT-AC68U firmware on RT-AC66U_B1).

-* This became a particular concern when Xfinity began implementing 1.2TB caps nationwide in January 2021 (note: postponed in the Northeast until 2022).
+	- Accurate tracking of data usage became a particular concern when Comcast/Xfinity stated their intention to implement 1.2TB caps nationwide.
+        - The totals are consistent with the firmware "Traffic Monitor/Traffic Analyzer".
+       	- The totals reported by vnStat are slightly higher than those currently being reported by Comcast (about 10-12%), but you should validate your use-case.

 ### Acknowledgements ###

-- This project was created with an incredible amount of support from @JackYaz, who provided support to create the “AddOn” vnstat-ui scaffold and scripting.

-    - Words cannot adequetly describe my gratefulness - Jack literally spent hours scripting, consolidating, testing, providing feedback, and patiently responding to feedback and answering my every question, no matter how mundane (or inane).
-The install, menu and functioning integrated removal of old installs and email is 100% credit to @JackYaz.
+- I'd like to acknowledge @Jack Yaz who is responsible for the programming behind the concept - Jack is a true partner in every sense of the word!

    - My thanks to @thelonelycoder, for allowing this script to leverage Diversion's email process.

    - My thanks to @Martineau for the initial scripts that got the ball rolling.

-    - And this wouldn't be possible without the vnstat and vnstati applications, so my thanks to Teemu Toivola too.
+    - And this wouldn't be possible without the vnstat and vnstati applications, so my thanks to Teemu Toivola (and who has provided feedback to Jack and I during development of R1 and beyond).

-### Original intent ###
+### Notes about data use, units and monitoring ###
-* This was created for personal use, but is being published for the potential benefit to the community of users.
-Improvement and enhancement suggestions are welcomed (I already have a few in mind).

-	- The vnstat application and accompanying UI have been tested on Merlin 384.19, 386.1 beta 1-5 and 386.1 and 1_2 release, on RT-AC66U_B1 (on AC68U firmware) and RT-AX86U 386.1 beta 1-5 and 386.1 release.
-	- Preliminary testing on John's fork on MIPs demostrates functionality, though the "CLI" image on the UI is not created (it appears to be an issue with Imagemagick).
-A potential fix is included in future enhancements.
-	- The totals are consistent with the firmware "Traffic Monitor/Traffic Analyzer".
-The totals reported by vnstat are slightly higher than those currently being reported by Comcast (about 10-15%).

-	- Feedback and comments are welcomed.
-PM to @dev_null @ snbforums
-	- Any errors or omissions will be corrected upon notice, but the user assumes all risk.
+* vnStat-on-Merlin uses the Entware version of vnStat, currently version 1.18.
+This is an older version of the application.
+Jack and I have been in correspondence with the author of the program and have been working to get the Entware version updated.
+This version has certain limitations, some described here: https://github.com/de-vnull/vnstat-on-merlin/blob/main/more-info.md .
+	- Primarily you should be aware that vnStat collects data in GiB/TiB, which is base-1024, whereas most ISPs track usage in GB/TB, which is base-1000.
+        - The data-limit monitoring offered by vnStat-on-Merlin will do the calculation in GB/TB (base 1000), so you will notice a difference in the numbers reported in the charts vs the data-limit calculations.
+* vnStat-on-Merlin data-use and data-limit reporting should be considered a guide, an approximation of actual use. vnStat-reported totals may or may not match that reported by your provider, your cycle may start and stop on a different day of the month, a partial month (especially the first month) or the data use reported could be affected by variables such as hardware acceleration, settings that bypass the TCP/IP stack or as mundane as scheduled reboots. __You must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.__

 ### Version ###
-* Version: 0.9.4
+* Version: 1.0.0
-* This is "beta 2"
+* Also known as R1

 ### How do I get set up? ###

-* Prior versions (alpha, beta 1, and manual) required a series of steps to be taken for full install.
-This __beta 2__ implementation is nearly completely automated, with several additional options available through the `dn-vnstat` command menu, post install. __A manual reboot may be required to purge duplicate vnstat-UI pages.__

-* Minimum requirements:
+* Initial installation and update from Beta 3

+	- A full, scripted install is available through `amtm`, the Asuswrt-Merlin Terminal Menu, version 3.1.9 or later.
+        - You may need to update amtm (`amtm` > `uu`)
+        - A CLI command is available on the vnStat-on-Merlin github portal below, but should not be required.
+    	- If you are coming from beta 3, run a u(update) or uf(forced update).
+        - See below if coming from an earlier version.
+    		- During an update, custom settings in `vnstat.conf` are retained.
+However you are encouraged to compare the default version (copied into the install folder) against your current configuration.

+### Minimum requirements ###

-	- AsusWRT Merlin version 384.19 or later.
+* AsusWRT Merlin version 384.19 or later.
 Tested on 386.1 beta 1-5 and 386.1 release versions.
 	- Earlier versions (384 only) may likewise function; kindly report any further experiences (include router model and firmware version).
 	- Initial testing on John's fork appears to demonstrate expected functionality, except that the "CLI report" image isn't working.
 Kindly report any further experiences (include router model and firmware version).
-	- Hardware tested RT-AC66U_B1, RT-AC68U, RT-AC86U, RT-AX86U and RT-N66U.
+	- Hardware tested during development includes RT-AC66U_B1, RT-AC68U, RT-AC86U, RT-AX86U and RT-N66U.
+* Dependencies:
-	- Diversion and it's corresponding install of Entware.
-Diversion does not need to be running, as long as Entware is installed.
+	- Diversion and Entware.
-    - Properly setup email (`Diversion` "communications" option) to use the encrypted username/password to email vnstat reports.
+	- Properly setup email via Diversion "communications" option is required. vnStat-on-Merlin uses the encrypted username/password from Diversion to email reports.
 	- Please run an Entware update to ensure the most current repository lists are available.
-		- Please test Diversion email (`amtm > 1 - Diversion > c - Communication > 5 - Edit email settings, send testmail` > follow steps to set up and test) before enabling the Vnstat on Merlin usage email.
+		- Please test Diversion email (`amtm > 1 - Diversion > c - Communication > 5 - Edit email settings, send testmail` > follow steps to set up and test) before enabling the vnStat on Merlin usage email.

-* Dependencies for the UI version
-	- Hardware and firmware described above.
+		- Once email is set up, Diversion does not need to be running if you don't use it (`amtm > 1 - Diversion > d - Diversion > 1 - disable`), but should remain installed.

 * Database configuration
-	- Unlike in the alpha/beta1/manual installations, there is no separate database configuration required for the UI-installed version.
-This is now part of the automation.
+	- Unlike in the alpha/beta1/manual installations, there is no separate database configuration required.
+Existing database files will not be deleted.
+		- If you have a custom location for your database files (legacy of the manual and alpha builds), you will need to either update vnstat.conf with those locations, or re-initialize the database in the standard location (losing history), or copy your database files to the standard location.
+See below for detailed steps on backing up and restoring your database files.

 	- _Note: if you have a custom location for your database files, you will need to either update `vnstat.conf` with those locations, re-initialize the database in the standard location (losing history), or export and re-import as described below._

 	* Export/import: if you'd like to take a "belt and suspenders" (or "belt and braces" for those on the Continent), you can